The author is a student of ancient and modern European history.

 Rome raised an army while Tarquin was away and, by the time of his return, they had prepared enough men to meet Tarquin at Silvia Arsia.
 A fierce battle was fought between the armies.
 After losing his son, Tarquin was forced to withdraw.
 At Silvia Arsia, Tarquin lost his own army.
 But he was an Etruscan king, and his name would acquire more allies.

 Lars Porsena and Clusium

-Furthermore, the walls of the day were not fully enclosing.
-Cities would build walls only where natural defenses were lacking, and rarely were these walls designed to fight off a large scale invasion.
+Furthermore, the walls of the day were not fully enclosed.
+Cities would build walls only where natural defenses were lacking, and rarely were these walls designed to fight off a large-scale invasion.
 Walls in the early period of Roman expansion were therefore designed to ward off raiding parties by providing a place to protect goods for short amounts of time.

 Siege of Rome

 After his defeat at the Battle of Silvia Arsia, Tarquin the Proud returned to his fellow Etruscans and requested aid from Lars Porsena at Clusium.
 Lars Porsena agreed to return Rome to Tarquin the Proud and raised his armies before marching off to lay siege to Rome.
 Fearing the armies of Lars Porsena, the Romans shut themselves into their city and prepared to wait out a siege.

 Rome at this time was a growing city, but most of its space was given over to open areas meant for holding animals for market.
 An open area in the center of the city was the Forum, and it was the heart of political and mercantile life in the Latin world.
 Rome itself had some walls, mostly designed to funnel raiders, which connected the natural terrain together to form a defensive ring.
 At this time, there was one major bridge that crossed the Tiber and was the focal point of the Etruscan assault.